Cows kill teacher who was walking his dogs

 A moot point

 Some say, yes.
 Where our food comes from, and how the animals that produce it are treated, are things all of us need to be informed about.
-The only sustainable form of farming is organic, but it will never be able to compete with cheap, industrial food production unless consumers understand what it involves, and put pressure on supermarkets to support it.
+Organic farming will never be able to compete with cheap, industrial food production unless consumers understand what it involves.

 - Global warming is caused in part by the methane produced by cows.
 Should eating meat and dairy products be restricted or even banned for the sake of the planet?

 - Imagine how utterly strange it would be to see life through the eyes of a cow.
 Write a letter from a cow, addressed to you, entitled “My perfect day”.

 Some People Say...